erieswmtown/ERIES/README.md

 # ERIES
-ERIES Is 6 Member project Group
+ERIES Is 6 Member project Group With Consists Of Wono, Ayaka, Hyunseo, Yesha, Daniella, And Sahyeol